 A few days after my Kraków trip, my sister-in-law invited me along to a yoga class.
 It would be my first experience of yoga but with traffic congested, we were running late.
 I suddenly felt a slight build-up of butterflies, flashbacks to when I was a child turning up late to my first session with a swimming club not knowing anyone, or feeling self-conscious as a teenager walking into a party already in full swing.
 But I was older now and more used to new situations.

-We entered the studio with four other participants already making shapes (so much for going to the back!) and were thrown straight in to abnormal stretches.
+We entered the studio with four other participants already making shapes (so much for my plan of going to the back of the room!) and were thrown straight in to abnormal stretches.
 Oblivious to what was going on, I would glance around the room and attempt to mimic the poses, with my sister-in-law whispering occasional instructions.
 Sometimes I would close my eyes to help me maintain a pose while the instructor kept talking, only to look up and notice that everyone now had their legs over their head and so forth.

 The instructor had trained in California and could speak English.
 She would approach me with calm whispers of “Focus on your breathing – in and out through the nose.”
 ‘But I might collapse!’
 I thought as I attempted to stick one leg straight out behind me while putting my hands in the praying position to my chest and twisting my head up towards the ceiling.

 I then found myself in what I can only describe as the ‘Giving Birth’ position.
 Lying on my back with my legs spread far open, the instructor slowly attempted to ease them further apart.
-With eyes wide like a baby rabbit staring into the open mouth of a fox, I smiled up at her pathetically, hoping she wouldn’t snap my legs off…and be too disgusted by the condition of my feet.
-(Manicures and pedicures appear to be a big thing in Poland.)
+With eyes wide like a baby rabbit staring into the open mouth of a fox, I smiled up at her pathetically, hoping she wouldn’t snap my legs off (and be too disgusted by the condition of my feet).

 By the end of the class, my brain and body was destroyed.
 However I went again a week later and saw a definite improvement in my ability to hold some stretches.
 I even started recognising the Polish words the instructor was using to count and say “hold” etc.